sonjoonho/icutkd/content/_index.md

 To stay up to date, join our Facebook group and mailing list!

-For enquiries, please email us at icutkd@ic.ac.uk
+For enquiries, please read our [FAQs](/acc/taekwondo/faqs) email us at icutkd@ic.ac.uk.

 # Training Times (AY 2019-20)